The "easiest" way to change

 Good to know:

 2. All loss, no matter how small, causes pain.
-That pain is the feeling called grief.
+That pain is the feeling I call grief.
 Thus, loss causes grief.

-3. Failure causes loss of what I was trying to do.
-Therefore, failure causes grief.
-The most important failure in daily life is the failure to ignore distractions which occur at the end of my thought that forms my true response, my decision.
-My decision is not a psr.
-It’s the real true me.
-I call the grief from failing to ignore distractions, at the moment my true response appears, the pain of failing to ignore.
+3. Failure causes loss of my goal, in other words, loss of what I was trying to achieve, The loss caused by failure causes grief.
+The most important failure in daily life is the failure to ignore the most important distraction – loss of momentum.
+The most important loss of momentum is at the end of my thought that forms my true response, my decision.
+Failing to ignore this loss of momentum causes a grief that affects every part of my existence.
+I call the grief triggered by my failing to ignore the distraction that is the loss of momentum, “the pain of failing to ignore”.

 4. Everyone is born with a different intensity of the pain of failing to ignore.

 6. One of these edits/problem-solving responses (psr’s) to a decision is the fantasy that the feeling of relief will make me feel like acting, feel motivated to act, on my decision.
-(Here lieth the source of the world’s fruitless search for motivation.)
+(Here lies the source of the world’s fruitless search for motivation.)
 But it doesn’t work.
 As soon as I solve one problem, a new one appears.
 In fact, solving signals my brain that I want to do more solving, so I can get more relief.
 So, it brings me more problems.
-I call this constant line of psr’s “fear driven seeking of relief” or “second guessing” or “obsessing” about my decision.
+Quickly, the problem solving gains momentum, and grows out of my control until it becomes frightening and snaps me out of it.
+I call this constant line of psr’s “fear driven seeking of relief” or “second guessing to panic” or “obsessing” or “bad momentum” about my decision.
+It’s the outcome of trying to feel-like acting on my decision.

 7. If my pain of failing to ignore is weak, I’m not afraid of it.
-Therefore I don’t produce anxiety – an abnormal fear of a normal situation, and other psr’s that mess around with my decision.
+Therefore, when I’m forming a true response/decision, my brain doesn’t produce anxiety – an abnormal fear of a normal situation, and other psr’s that mess around with my decision.
+I’m free to focus on externalizing it by matching my actions to the image of me acting -my action image.

-8. All emotions, including grief caused by loss of anything, big or small, will keep coming back if opposed or avoided.
-To solve grief, including by avoiding it, is to oppose it.
+8. All emotions, including the grief caused by loss of anything, big or small, will keep coming back if I oppose them.
+To solve grief, including by avoiding grief, is to oppose it.
 As a result, solving grief causes it to come back.

-9. All my problems are caused by me trying to solve/oppose the pain of failing to ignore.
+9. All my problems are caused by me trying to solve/oppose the grief I call the pain of failing to ignore.
 Culture says I should fix this pain.
-My brain says I should feel it, suffer it, and see how it won’t harm me if I do.
-This will make me ignore it by my moving on to seeing and externalizing my true response/my decision.
+My brain says I should feel it, that is, let it run, and see how it won’t harm me if I do.
+This will make me ignore it by moving my focus onward to seeing and externalizing my true response/my decision.
+I externalize by matching my actions to the action image of my decision.

-The Seeing Sequence, which is the sequence of bitching and complaining /flow in order to see my true response, gets me to stop trying to solve the pain of failing to ignore.
+The Seeing Sequence is the sequence of bitching and complaining /flow/deconstructing, psr’s in order to see my true response.
+It gets me to stop believing my psr’s which gets me to stop trying to solve the pain of failing to ignore.
 As a result, the pain, like all emotion, runs out by itself, most often in bits, not all at once.
-A good but not must-read: Why the Seeing Sequence works.
+A good and almost must-read: Why the Seeing Sequence works.

-(Notice: words in brackets below mean I can choose from several wordings, or the words are instructions or blanks to fill in that fit my own experience.)
+(NB (nota bene, Latin for note well): words below, that are in brackets or separated by forward slashes, mean I can choose from several wordings, or the words are instructions, or blanks to fill in that fit my own experience.)

 How to Bitch and Complain/Flow with Psr’s using the following Example List

-1. I’m avoiding doing a clean.
+Example 1 of 1.
+I’m avoiding doing a clean.

 Step 1